4 Steps to Building a Powerful Portfolio

-Understanding your why helps you decide whether you want to be an active or passive investor.
-If you’re trading to generate more capital in retirements a passive approach to investing may suit you better.
+Understanding your why helps you to decide whether you want to be an active or passive investor.
+If you’re trading to generate more capital in retirement a passive approach to investing may suit you better.

 Alternately, if you are trading for cash flow, you may want to take a more active approach.
-Either way, the choice is yours but it will also depend on the amount of time you have to put in.
+Either way, the choice is yours but it will also depend on the amount of time you have to put in to trading.

-One of the principles I constantly preach is that trading is about creating a lifestyle, not making it your lifestyle.
+One of the principles I always preach is that trading is about creating a lifestyle, not making it your lifestyle.

 3. Diversification vs di-worsification